top of page

 Building Sustainable Income Streams

 San Diego retirees can manage costs and maintain financial confidence for 25 years or more by creating sustainable income streams.
-Using taxable, tax-deferred, and tax-free accounts in balance supports steady income and limits tax impact.
+Using taxable, tax-deferred, and tax-free accounts in balance supports a steady income and limits tax impact.
 Aligning withdrawals with inflation and healthcare needs seeks to provide stability.
 Key principles include:

 • Diversify account types for flexibility.